fb

 How are children supported during their school day?

 We consider the education of young children to be work of enormous importance.
-This is evident in the care we take our staffing choices: This is a school where you will find experienced teachers with advanced degrees leading a class of three-year-olds.
+This is evident in the care we take in our staffing choices: This is a school where you will find experienced teachers with advanced degrees leading a class of three-year-olds.

 What does the classroom look like?